3and4/Leither/doc/whitepaper-en.md

 **Translucent Network**
 During redundant backup, information of an account is backed up only by a few accounts nearby.
 Accounts faraway can only acquire summarized information through a few top level nodes, without knowing any details of the lower level nodes.
 This strategy not only guarantees the transaction information safely confirmable, but also the anonymity of information.
 **Capital flow unimportant**
-In reality, the anonymity of capital flow is more important than account balance.
+In reality, the anonymity of capital flow is more important than that of account balance.
 However in Leither network 3rd party will be more interested in account balance and legitimacy, instead of capital flow.
 If system purges transaction information periodically, after a while capital flow will not be traceable.
 #### 7.4 Anonymity Strategy
 The following methods implement information anonymity.
 **Credit Endorsement**